 Sewer System Rehabilitation continues for the elimination of Inflow and Infiltration from the separated sanitary sewer system.
-New design starts in 2015 included the Cowan - Riverside Area 4, the 28th Avenue North Area 1, the Smith Springs Area 1, and the Gibson Creek Area 1 projects.
-The construction of a number of rehabilitation projects identified in the CAP/ER were begun in 2015, including the Cowan - Riverside Area 3 project (\$5.13M), the Shelby Park Rehab Area 3 project (\$5.7M), and the Shelby Park Rehab Area 4 project (\$4.1M).
-Construction continued in 2015 on the 2013 Annual Rehabilitation Project, correcting structural defects across the MWS service area at a bid cost of \$4.1M.
-Construction is anticipated to be completed on each of these projects in 2016.
-The Westchester Drive Rehabilitation project (\$1.03M) was constructed in 2015.
+New design starts in 2016 included the Langford Farms - Madison Heights, the Smith Springs Area 2, the Loves Branch, the Hidden Acres, the Vandiver, and the Shelby Park Area 5 Rehabilitation projects.
+The construction of a number of rehabilitation projects identified in the CAP/ER were begun in 2016, including the Smith Springs Area 1 project (\$4.9M), the 28th Avenue Area 1 project (\$3.7M), the Gibson Creek Area 1 project (\$5.0M), and the Cowan - Riverside Area 4 project (\$6.9M).
+Construction is anticipated to be completed on each of these projects in 2017.
+Also under construction is the Whites Creek Trunk Sewer Rehabilitation project, unique in that it includes larger pipe sizes up to 60-inches in diameter.
+This \$11.3M project will also likely be completed in 2017.

 Pipeline projects to increase capacity and eliminate Inflow and Infiltration are also underway.
-The Dodson Chapel Pipe Improvements project, for which the design was completed in 2014, was constructed in 2015 at a bid price of \$3.2M.
-This replacement trunk sewer increased capacity to the recently updated Dodson Chapel Pump Station and Equalization Facility.
-Construction continued in 2015 for the reconstruction and rehabilitation of sanitary sewers in the Lakewood area, combined with improvements to the water distribution system and storm water system improvements, at an overall bid of \$10.3M.
+Construction was completed in 2016 for the reconstruction and rehabilitation of sanitary sewers in the Lakewood area, combined with improvements to the water distribution system and storm water system improvements, at an overall cost of \$10.3M.
 The sewer work represents approximately \$3.7M of the overall bid cost.
-The Davidson and Brook Hollow Improvements project, increasing capacity in an undersized section of the collection system, also began construction during 2015 at a bid cost of \$0.93M.
-The design of the Brick Church Pike Pipe Improvements Project wrapped up in 2015, with construction anticipated in 2016 pending easement acquisitions.
+The Davidson and Brook Hollow Improvements project, increasing capacity in an undersized section of the collection system, concluded construction in 2016 at a cost of \$1.1M.
+Construction of the Brick Church Pike Pipe Improvements Project began in 2016 at a bid cost of \$5.5M.
+Design of an upsized replacement for the Hurricane Creek Trunk Sewer began in 2016, with construction anticipated to begin in 2018 pending the acquisition of easements.